pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/non_bmp_unicode_long_escaped/idstart_start_dupe_check_rhs.md

 `````
 throws: Tokenizer error!
-    The es6 long unicode escape is only valid with u-flag; Encountered extended unicode escape `\u{}` which is only valid with u-flag but this regex is invalid with u-flag; Named capturing group named contained an invalid unicode escaped char: [`@{xdddf}@`, 56799]
+    Regex: The es6 long unicode escape is only valid with u-flag; Encountered extended unicode escape `\u{}` which is only valid with u-flag but this regex is invalid with u-flag; Named capturing group named contained an invalid unicode escaped char: [`@{xdddf}@`, 56799]

 /(?<\u{2F9DF}xyz>foo)met\k<\udddfxyz>/
 ^------- error